In This Article

 The base pairing is as follows: Adenine and Thymine, Guanine and Cytosine.

 DNA molecules appear as a spiral with two long strands.
 They are so long that they cannot fit inside the cell.
-To be able to do so, they are tightly coiled, producing chromosomes.
-Each chromosome has one DNA molecule.
-In humans, 23 pairs of chromosomes are present inside the cell’s nucleus.
+To be able to do so, they are tightly coiled and connected at each base pair, producing chromosomes.

 Aside from storing genetic information as one of its primary functions, DNA also plays a part in:

-RNA, or Ribonucleic acid, is the nucleic acid that plays a direct role in the synthesis of proteins.
 RNA is considered an important nucleotide found in all living cells, with long chains of nucleic acids.
-It acts as a “messenger,” forwarding instructions from DNA to control protein synthesis.
+Itโs a single-stranded molecule that acts as a โmessenger,โ forwarding instructions from DNA to control the production of protein.

 RNA molecules contain phosphates and sugar ribose.
 Just like DNA, it also has nitrogenous bases: Adenine (A), Guanine (G), Cytosine (C), and Uracil (U).
 Take note that in DNA, Uracil (U) is replaced by Thymine (T).